 Snowman ornaments look so cute on your tree, especially homemade ones.
-This is a guide about snowman Christmas ornaments.
+This is a page about snowman Christmas ornaments.

-This is a guide about making a tea light snowman ornament.
+This is a page about making a tea light snowman ornament.
 These cute little ornaments are quick and easy to make and look great on your tree.

-This is a guide about making a felt snowman ornament.
+This is a page about making a felt snowman ornament.
 This little snowman won't melt as he adorns your tree.